Scope of Report

 - work of equal value.

-Stockton Riverside College is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
-It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex (or any other protected characteristic.
-As such:
+The Education Training Collective is committed to the principle of equal opportunities and equal treatment for all employees, regardless of sex, race, religion or belief, age, marriage or civil partnership, pregnancy/maternity, sexual orientation, gender reassignment or disability.
+It has a clear policy of paying employees equally for the same or equivalent work, regardless of their sex or any other protected characteristic.

 - All managers receive annual training in fair external and internal recruitment practice;